NottingHack/rules/membership-of-the-hackspace.rst

 When a member stops paying their standing order, they will become an Ex-Member. **An ex member will be provided notification of such**, and **their members box and any project will be relocated** within 2 months of the last standing order payment.
 Nottingham Hackspace will abide by the Torts (Interference with Goods) Act 1977 when disposing of any ex-member's possessions.

-If you decide to no longer be a member, please empty your member's box and remove any other possessions first.
-Nottingham Hackspace will buy your box back from you as long as it is reusable.
+If you decide to no longer be a member, please take your box away with you, or empty your member's box and remove any other possessions first.

 **Members must follow and agree to all rules**, and membership may be revoked through the complaints policy.